Lifehack has concocted a list of things millennials should include in their CVs:

 - Be specific!
 You cannot say that you are a good leader or a loyal employee and not give a proper example of why you decided to include these skills in your CV.

-- Be clear about your future goals –if you are not sure what you want to do in the future, make sure to include your passions, provided that they are related with the industry you want to work in.
+- Be clear about your future goals –if you are not sure what you want to do in the future, make sure to include your passions, provided that they are related to the industry you want to work in.